aws/aws-node-termination-handler/README.md

 #### 4. Create Amazon EventBridge Rules

-Here are AWS CLI commands to create Amazon EventBridge rules so that ASG termination events, Spot Interruptions, and Rebalance Recommendations are sent to the SQS queue created in the previous step.
+Here are AWS CLI commands to create Amazon EventBridge rules so that ASG termination events, Spot Interruptions, Instance state changes and Rebalance Recommendations are sent to the SQS queue created in the previous step.
 This should really be configured via your favorite infrastructure-as-code tool like CloudFormation or Terraform:

 ```
 $ aws events put-rule \